The purpose of this article is to make an in-depth presentation of the REAPER Digital Audio Workstation, for beginners and advanced users.

 Portable installations are also made possible by the fact that REAPER is very lightweight: all features that are described in this article (and others that are not described here) fit in a 10MB file! iTunes is 15 times larger.
 This should give you an idea of the level of code optimization which has been done by Cockos’ team.

-REAPER supports a lot of plugin types (VST, VST3, AU, DX, JSFX), audio drivers (Asio, Wasapi, WaveOut, DirectSound…), a large number of audio formats (wav, wav64, aif, ogg, mp3, flac, REX…), video formats (mp4, avi, mov,…) and even picture format (gif, jpg…) and other protocols such as MIDI, OSC, Sysex, Mackie Control and Rewire.
-Viewing REAPER’s product page, you will see, all the standards are supported.
-MusicXML is on the way.
+REAPER supports a lot of plugin types (VST, VST3, AU, DX, JSFX), audio drivers (Asio, Wasapi, WaveOut, DirectSound…), a large number of audio formats (wav, wav64, aif, ogg, mp3, flac, REX…), video formats (mp4, avi, mov,…) and even picture format (gif, jpg…) and other protocols such as MIDI, MusicXML, OSC, Sysex, Mackie Control and Rewire.
+All standards are supported are on REAPER product page.

 You can use REAPER for 3D audio (ambisonic), and 360° video (you can rotate in the image thanks to the Video Processor).